SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 Python is not installed by default on the operating system.
 You can download the required version of Python from python.org: https://www.python.org/downloads/

->At this stage it is necessary to decide which platform will be used.
+>At this stage it is necessary to decide which platform will be used (32-bit or 64-bit).<br/>
- It should be noted that only 32-bit environment is provided for VCL development.
- Using 64-bit version is possible only for the FMX framework.<br/>

 Make sure you have Python installed and pip (package manager) is up to date.